Nadeem-2210/Nadeem-2210/README.md

 - 👋 Hi, I’m @Nadeem-2210
-- 🌱 I’m currently learning Data Science
+- 🌱 Learning and Exploring Data Scinece and AI tools and technologies
 - 📫 Reach me at - nadeemaehmad2210@gmail.com

 <!---